wallach-game/idos-api/README.md

 > [!WARNING]
-> As out server location currently faces extreme weather all operations are suspended for at least 6hours.
+>Our server location currently faces extreme weather,all operations are suspended for at least 6 hours.
 18:00-00:00
 >
 > 17:43 07 01 2016, Numerator